 LaSpada’s Original

-Tucked into a small strip mall, LaSpada’s lays claim to be the best cheesesteak in Delco.
+Tucked into a small strip mall, LaSpada’s claims to be the best cheesesteak in Delaware County.
 It’s close to the Philly Union stadium and makes a good pre-game stop.
 But, when your motto is “The Best Damned Sandwich in Town!” you set a high bar.
 Sadly, the experience doesn’t deliver.

 Max’s Steaks

 Long before we ever visited, we’d heard about Max’s.
 The steaks are supposed to be so good that a vegetarian friend swore this would be his last meal.
-And Max’s has gone Hollywood, being featured in the Rocky spin-offs Creed I and Creed II, as well as on the small screen in the popular tv-show This Is Us.
-That’s a lot to live up to.
-Our visit?
-Not so much.
+With cameos in the Rocky spin-offs Creed I and Creed II as well as on the small screen in This Is Us, our hopes were high but the experience did not deliver.

 We found the perfunctory roll, some meat, a little cheese, and onions.
 But not much else to enjoy.
 The whole steak was just so soggy in grease that we couldn’t taste either the steak or the cheese.
 After hearing friends rave about Max’s, we were left wondering why.
 Either we visited on an off day, or Max’s has gone the way of other famous steak shops: a relic of history, but not a contemporary favorite.

-We probably need to try it again before we write it off forever but can’t imagine paying another $10 for such a mediocre steak when there are so many good cheesesteaks in Philly.
-Located at 3653 Germantown Avenue.
+We probably need to try it again before we write it off forever but can’t imagine paying another $10 for such a mediocre steak when there are so many other good choices.

 Larry’s Steaks

 With a couple of locations in the city, Larry’s Steaks has its followers.
 Larry’s is known for two things.
 First, they specialize in a two-foot cheesesteak known as the “belly filler.”
-Second, the deep appreciation for Kobe Bryant in their décor and a special sandwich named for the now-departed star on the menu.
+Second is their deep appreciation for Kobe Bryant in their décor and a special sandwich named for the late star on the menu.
 A trip to Larry’s is almost obligatory during a night of hard drinking for St. Joseph’s students.

 The cheesesteak?
 Mediocre.
 The roll was good, but the steak and cheese were nearly flavorless, likely due to being under seasoned.
 Both of our steaks were missing the ingredients/toppings we ordered.
-I guess you get the steak Larry wants you to have, not what you ordered.
-With a good location and so few good steak shops in this part of the city, Larry’s has so much potential, but it wasn’t meant to be.
-Located at 2457 N. 54th Street across from the St. Joseph’s Field House or at 920 W. Girard Avenue.
+I guess you get the steak Larry wants you to have whether or not it’s what you ordered.
+With a good location and so few good steak shops in this part of the city, Larry’s has so much potential, but it wasn’t to be.

 Geno’s Steaks